Best Tools for Project Portfolio Management

 9. Zoho Projects

-Zoho Projects is a project management solution that allows organizations to easily manage projects, tasks, and teams.
+Zoho Projects is a project management solution that allows organizations to manage projects, tasks, and teams easily.
 The platform was launched in 2006 by the Zoho Corporation.
 Some of its key features include Gantt charts, task list view, Kanban board view, project and time tracking, file sharing, resource management reporting, communication, and collaboration.

 Despite its rich functionalities, a number of customizable features such as issue and task custom fields, custom projects fields, custom profiles, and roles are only available with the most advanced plan.